vykozlov/deep_scaling/README.md

 --num_jobs=number       The amount of deployments to submit

---submit_cmd            Script used to submit a single job
+--submit_cmd=command    Script used to submit a single job

 --search_string=string  String to search within curl response

-* lete_orchent.sh       :   to delete either all deployments at once or one-by-one
+* delete_orchent.sh       :   to delete either all deployments at once or one-by-one